CesarGarza55/OpenLauncher/README.md

 OpenLauncher is an open-source Minecraft launcher developed in Python using CustomTkinter and the minecraft_launcher_lib library.

+(For the moment only designed for Windows)

 ## Features

 - **Custom Interface**: Utilizes CustomTkinter for a modern and customizable look.
-- **Minecraft Compatibility**: Manages Minecraft installations using the minecraft_launcher_lib library.
+- **Minecraft Compatibility**: Manages Minecraft versions using the minecraft_launcher_lib library.
 - **Open Source**: Easily extendable and modifiable by the community.

 ## Requirements